conda/conda/docs/source/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tokens are a means of authenticating with anaconda.org without needing to login.
-You can pass your token to conda-build via this condarc setting, or via a CLI argument.
+You can pass your token to conda-build with this condarc setting, or with a CLI argument.
 This is unset by default.
 Setting it implicitly enables anaconda_upload.

 .. code-block:: yaml